 The following morning Luke was still in disbelief with his encounter from last night.
 As he sat at his desk perusing files and savoring his morning coffee, one of the members from the I.T. team approached his desk.
 A huge grin illuminated the approaching man’s face.

 Luke had earlier taken Jacqui’s mobile phone to the computer technical department to inquire if they could recover deleted SMS messages.
-He was informed they had efficient software that would recover everything that has been deleted from a mobile phone, including SMS, emails and photographs.
+He was informed they had efficient software that would recover everything that has been deleted from a cell phone, including SMS, emails and photographs.

 The techs were provided with the access PIN to Jacqui’s phone, as well as John Bishop’s phone number, and were asked to retrieve all text messages exchanged between the two phones.
 The job was officially logged and Luke was told that someone from their department would return the phone and any results back to him when they had finished.